Large Language Models as Optimization Controllers: Adaptive Continuation for SIMP Topology Optimization: Methodology

 \paragraph{Three-field continuation.} The standard academic schedule~\citep{Wang2011,Lazarov2016}: $\penal$ ramps linearly from $1.0$ to $4.5$ over $30$ iterations; $\betaH$ doubles every $10$ iterations after the ramp; $\rmin$ is tightened in the late stage.
 No state-dependent decisions are made.

-\paragraph{Expert heuristic.} A carefully hand-crafted schedule that mimics the decisions of an experienced \SIMP{} practitioner: step-wise $\penal$ ramp ($+0.75$ per $10$ iterations), $\betaH$ raised only once $\penal \geq 3.0$, and a safe restart triggered only when the current compliance exceeds the best valid compliance by more than $12\%$.
-This controller represents the practical performance ceiling that a domain expert can achieve without run-time feedback.
+\paragraph{Expert heuristic.} A carefully hand-crafted schedule that mimics an experienced \SIMP{} practitioner: step-wise $\penal$ ramp ($+0.75$ per $10$ iterations), $\betaH$ raised only once $\penal \geq 3.0$, and a safe restart triggered only when current compliance exceeds the best valid compliance by more than $12\%$.
+This controller represents the practical performance ceiling achievable without run-time feedback.

-\paragraph{Schedule-only (ablation).} A fixed four-stage schedule based on the LLM agent's advisory scaffold (\cref{tab:schedule}), executed deterministically without any LLM API calls.
-The stage boundaries are expressed as fixed iteration counts approximating the same budget fractions as the advisory schedule; unlike the LLM agent, no solver state is observed and no deviation from the pre-specified progression is possible.
-This ablation is designed to isolate the contribution of the LLM's online adaptive decisions from the contribution of the phase structure itself.
-If the LLM agent outperforms schedule-only, the gain is attributable to real-time state-conditioned adaptation; if not, the phase structure alone accounts for the improvement.
+\paragraph{Schedule-only (ablation).} A fixed four-stage schedule based on the LLM agent's advisory scaffold (Table~\ref{tab:schedule}), executed deterministically without any LLM API calls.
+Unlike the LLM agent, no solver state is observed, and no deviation from the pre-specified progression is possible.
+This ablation isolates the contribution of the LLM's online adaptive decisions from the contribution of the phase structure itself.